zobkiw/fragment/README.md

-# fragment
-A Fragment of Your Imagination
+**A Fragment of Your Imagination**

+*Code Fragments and Code Resources for Power Macintosh and Macintosh Programmers*

+---

 In 1995, my first book, A Fragment of Your Imagination, was published by Addison-Wesley.

+[Scott Knaster](https://scottknaster.substack.com/) wrote the Foreword which was a real coup for me as a first time author.

+As you would guess, the book is now extremely out of date but if you're into retro programming, you might still get some use out of it.
+I make no guarantees as to its usefulness or functionality.

+---

-The book is available online, for free, as a PDF at [vintageapple.org](https://vintageapple.org/macprogramming/pdf/A_Fragment_Of_Your_Imagination_1995.pdf)
+The book is available online, for free, as a PDF at [vintageapple.org](https://vintageapple.org/macprogramming/pdf/A_Fragment_Of_Your_Imagination_1995.pdf) or a ZIP file via [GitHub](https://github.com/zobkiw/fragment/blob/main/A_Fragment_of_Your_Imagination_1995.pdf.zip)

-It is also available [zipped](https://github.com/zobkiw/fragment/blob/main/A_Fragment_of_Your_Imagination_1995.pdf.zip)

-The original contents of the CD are available [here](https://github.com/zobkiw/fragment)
+The original contents of the CD are coming soon <strike>available [here](https://github.com/zobkiw/fragment)</strike>